-A public hearing has not been scheduled; however, written comments will be accepted from September
+A public hearing has not been scheduled; however, written comments will be accepted from September 14, until 5:00 p.m. on October 29, 2018.

-California Building Standards Commission Attention: Mia Marvelli, Executive Director 2525 Natomas Park Drive, Suite 130 Sacramento CA 95833
+Attention: Mia Marvelli, Executive Director 2525 Natomas Park Drive, Suite 130 Sacramento CA 95833

 Any interested person, or his or her duly authorized representative, may request no later than 15 days prior to the close of the written comment period that a public hearing be held.